ellapeoples/sealions/File C - SNPcallingandfiltering.md

 sort -k 4n out.imiss | less # it will show you all the individuals sorted by missing data
 ```

-I remove the individual 81Phh because they have too much missing data
+I remove the individual 81Phh because they have too much missing data.
+I will also remove the individual NZSL89 as there is no metadata for this sea lion.

 I remove it and create a [popmap_clean.txt](popmap_clean.txt) and re-filter the data.